When patients feel better, they live better.

 Home hemodialysis (HHD) offers clinicians an opportunity to provide treatments that are uniquely tailored to the individual needs of each patient, taking into consideration their specific clinical and lifestyle needs.

-A growing body of evidence supports prescribing more frequent home hemodialysis to improve the overall patient outcomes of the growing end-stage renal disease (ESRD) patient population, without the constraints of conventional in-center hemodialysis.
+A growing body of evidence supports prescribing more frequent HHD to improve overall outcomes among the growing end-stage renal disease (ESRD) patient population, while avoiding the constraints of conventional in-center hemodialysis.1-3

 Considerations to Treat the Person, Not Just the Disease